A short history of nearly nothing

-I'm a first year Honours Computer Science student minoring in Economics at Algoma University in Sault Ste.
+I'm an Honours Computer Science student at Algoma University in Sault Ste.
 Marie, ON, Canada.
 I've been programming for about ten years.
-Now I'm blowing $68k on a piece of paper to prove it.
+Now I'm blowing $30k on a piece of paper to prove it.

 You can read a bit more about me in my interview with the Social Media Alternatives Project: People need a place to share and debate things without fear of prosecution: An Interview with Kyle Farwell and Keefer Rourke of Tokumei.co.
 But mostly it is just a plug for Tokumei.

 You can read what other people have to say about me on the testimonials page.

 I deal with computers a lot but I secretly hate them.

 I think there are two good ways to make software suck a little less.

 - The Unix philosophy.
 How can you improve code if you can't understand it?

 - A free license.
 How can you improve code if you can't access it?
 The ISC license is my favourite; it is simple.

 Social networking fascinates me, though I don't use it much personally.
 I don't like the privacy implications of Facebook.
 Social photography is weird.
 I use Twitter (@kylefarwell, @tokumeico, @gelatolabs, @AlgomaCSC, @SooHacks); it is ok.
 Image boards are an interesting format but content tends to be low-quality.
 I tried to make Tokumei an ideal social networking format for myself, combining the bits I like from microblogs and image boards.

 Most (not all) video games are boring to play, but I like making them.
 Virtual reality is cool, especially OSVR.